mcc-us/bookkeeping/_pages/chap09.cash.md

 ---

 ## Petty Cash & Internal Controls

+In general, one person is in charge of the `petty cash analysis/sheet` fund & expenditures.

 Petty cash voucher - A form used to record the payments made from a petty cash fund